 Earl G. & Inez Batts Recreation Complex

 Phase 2 Update - In September of 2021, plans to pursue two lighted multi-use fields were approved.
 A LWCF grant for $400,000 has been submitted for this $1million phase.
-We will continue to seek funding through grants to complete this portion of the project.
+We will continue to seek funding through grants and private organizations to complete this portion of the project.

 Press Release - July 15, 2020

 Surf City, NC- The Town of Surf City is another step closer towards implementing their future Mainland Park Project.
 On Wednesday, July 15th, the Town of Surf City was able to purchase approximately 60 acres from the Batts Family Corporation, created by the late Earl G. Batts and wife, Inez S. Batts in 1974.
 The vacant land sits next to the existing Surf City Community Center and Athletic Complex, located at 201 Community Center Drive.
 This property will be the site for future recreational facilities, which includes a skate park, trails, sand volleyball courts, 100% inclusive playground, the relocation of the disc golf course, and more.
 “We’re very pleased to be able to work with the Batts Family on securing this land.
 It was important that their legacy continues, and Surf City will be proud to help them do that by making sure this land is used for parks and recreation for years to come.
 As Surf City continues to grow, we’ll be able to expand our recreation opportunities for our current and future citizens.”
 Said Mayor Doug Medlin.
 The Town has applied for grant funding to offset the cost of land purchase and future park development from multiple agencies, including the North Carolina Parks and Recreation Trust Fund as well as the Land and Water Conservation Fund.
 The addition of this property will almost triple the park land at the Community Center and Athletic Complex site.